CaskAle/summit-pi-project/summit-pi.md

 1. Start by using the same [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above.

-2. When creating your image, be sure to choose the **Raspbian Full** image.
+2. When creating your image, be sure to choose the **Raspberry Pi OS Full (32-bit)** image.
 Otherwise, you may not get all the necessary software installed.

+   > Note: you will need to select the **Raspberry PI OS (other)** first, and then you will see the option to select the Full version.

 3. **STOP once you have completed the Set up your SD card** step and, at that point, complete the following steps.